 So if tryptophan isn’t the culprit, why do we feel so sleepy after our Thanksgiving meal?

 It seems the enormous amount of food we often consume during the holidays is more to blame than turkey alone.
 So, if you want to stay awake on Thanksgiving Day, opt for smaller portions and skip the second helping of pie.
-You can always enjoy the leftovers on the 28th!
+You can always enjoy the leftovers the next day!